bvodola/meteorfaction/README.md

 ## Deploying

 After you completed the steps above, run `meteorfaction` inside your App's Root Folder and wait for the deploy to complete.
 That's it!

+## Gitignore

+Don't forget to add `wf_deploy.json` to your .gitignore file.
+It stores sensible data about your app.